LukeTwomey/LukeTheWebDev/posts/5-methods-to-fetch-data-in-react-with-performance-and-your-users-in-mind.md

 It's one thing fetching your data, but what do you do with it once you've got it?
 In this line, we import [useState](https://reactjs.org/docs/hooks-state.html) from React.
 This hook is what we will use to store our fetched data.

 We also import [useEffect](https://reactjs.org/docs/hooks-effect.html).
-This hook lets us perform side effects in function components.
+This hook lets us perform side-effects in function components.
 A side effect is something that can generate different outcomes (e.g. a success or failure of a data fetch).
 It is what we will use to actually fetch our posts.

 ```js
 const [posts, setPosts] = useState(null);